• Recipes

 • 15 oz. can kidney beans

-• 1 1/2 cups sweet corn, cooked (I use frozen or canned)
+• 1 1/2 cups sweet corn, cooked

 Instructions

-• Meanwhile, dice onion and mince garlic.
+• Meanwhile, dice the onion.

 Notes

-Spicy version: Add jalapeno, cayenne pepper, chipotle, or hot sauce.
+Spicy version: Add jalapeño, cayenne pepper, chipotle, or hot sauce.

 Nutrition Per Serving (Estimate)